Veilon Info

 Dead Code

-TransferVerifier_NEW.sol contains a contract named Groth16Verifier with only 5 public inputs, whereas the actual TransferGroth16Verifier in TransferVerifier.sol requires 10 inputs.
-This file is not referenced anywhere in the codebase and appears to be leftover from development.
-Dead code increases attack surface and causes confusion during audits.
-Remove this file from the contracts directory.
+TransferVerifier_NEW.sol contained a contract named Groth16Verifier with only 5 public inputs, while the actual TransferGroth16Verifier in TransferVerifier.sol requires 10.
+The file was unreferenced anywhere in the codebase and looked like leftover development scaffolding.
+Dead code increases the attack surface and creates confusion during audits.

 #2 low Issue